ilya-makhonin/search-app/README.md

 ***

 ### TODO
-- [ ] Replace from Bootstrap to Material Design
-- [ ] For sending a request will add some library instead load method
+- [x] For sending a request will add some library instead load method
-- [ ] Create a simple server (develop by Node + Express) for working with requests
+- [x] Create a simple server (develop by Node + Express) for working with requests
 - [ ] Questionable use of the database

 Server is needed for full stack and usefulness the application.
 Data can be taken from a third-party service.